Content is King.

 So how do you deal with short average duration sessions?

 How do you encourage your audience to stay on your website for longer?

 Website visitors lose interest quickly if you make it hard for them to determine what you do.
 The Google Search Engine churns out thousands of results instantly.
-Therefore a confused prospect will easily find another business that defines their value proposition and how to fix the issue at hand.
+Therefore, a confused prospect will quickly find another business that defines their value proposition and how to fix the issue at hand.

 Have one sentence at the top of your landing page that highlights what you do.
 It should be specific to your ideal customer, not everyone.
 The pages below should provide visitors with more specifics on how you can solve their issues.
 Finally, lead them to where they can make a purchase or contact your sales team.

 Long, jargon-filled paragraphs and headlines confuse and alienate your audience.
 You should present exciting content that keeps readers engaged.
 Short, catchy headlines should show what a reader can expect to find on any page.